Measure-Theoretic Time-Delay Embedding: Numerical Experiments

 \subsection{NOAA Sea Surface Temperature Reconstruction}

-We now consider the problem of reconstructing the NOAA Sea Surface Temperature (SST) from partial measurement data~\cite{AnImprovedInSituandSatelliteSSTAnalysisforClimate}.
-The SST dataset consists of weekly temperature measurements sampled at a geospatial resolution of $1\degree$; see the supplementary materials for a visualization.
+We now consider the problem of reconstructing the NOAA Sea Surface Temperature (SST) from partial measurement data~\citep{AnImprovedInSituandSatelliteSSTAnalysisforClimate}.
+The SST dataset consists of weekly temperature measurements sampled at a geospatial resolution of $1\degree$; see Appendix~\ref{sec:exps} for a visualization.
 Our partial observation of the full SST dataset $\{\mathbf{z}(t_i)\}\subseteq \mathbb{R}^{44219}$ consists of the temperature time-series $\{x(t_i)\}\subseteq \mathbb{R}$ recorded at the location $(156 \degree, 40 \degree )$.
-Our goal is to use the delay state corresponding to $\{x(t_i)\}$ to learn a reconstruction map for the full state $\{\mathbf{z}(t_i)\}$.
-A similar problem is considered in~\cite{callaham2019robust,maulik2020probabilistic}.
+Our goal is to use the delay state corresponding to $\{x(t_i)\}$ to learn a reconstruction map for the full state $\{\mathbf{z}(t_i)\}$. {That is, we aim to learn $\Phi^{-1}$ which maps $\{x(t_i)\}$ into $\{\mathbf{z}(t_i))\}$.
+The success of the learned reconstruction map is then evaluated by applying it to unseen testing data in delay coordinates.} A similar problem is considered in~\citep{callaham2019robust,maulik2020probabilistic}.

 The dataset is partitioned into training and testing sets, where the training set contains 355 snapshots ($\approx 5$ years) and the testing set contains 1415 snapshots $(\approx 27$ years).
 Based on the time-series $\{x(t_i)\}$, we select a time delay of $\tau = 12$ (weeks) and an embedding dimension $m = 7$.
-To reduce the computational cost in learning, similar to~\cite{maulik2020probabilistic,callaham2019robust}, we subtract off the temporal mean of the SST dataset and parameterize the full state of the system by the first $N_{\texttt{POD}}$ time-varying POD coefficients, $\{\alpha_{k}(t)\}_{k=1}^{N_{\texttt{POD}}}$, which are obtained via the method of snapshots; see \cite[Section 3.1]{maulik2020probabilistic}.
+To reduce the computational cost in learning, similar to~\citep{maulik2020probabilistic,callaham2019robust}, we subtract off the temporal mean of the SST dataset and parameterize the full state of the system by the first $N_{\texttt{POD}}$ time-varying POD coefficients, $\{\alpha_{k}(t)\}_{k=1}^{N_{\texttt{POD}}}$, which are obtained via the method of snapshots; see \cite[Section 3.1]{maulik2020probabilistic}.
 That is, we perform the model reduction

 where $\overline{\mathbf{z}}\in \mathbb{R}^{44219}$ is the temporal mean of $\{ \mathbf{z}(t_i)\}$ and $\{\mathbf{m}_k\}_{k=1}^{N_{\texttt{POD}}}$ are the first $N_{\texttt{POD}}$ modes.
 We set $N_{\texttt{POD}} = 200$ and aim to learn the POD coefficient reconstruction map $\mathcal{R}_\theta:\mathbb{R}^{7}\to \mathbb{R}^{200}$ parameterized by $\theta$, given the paired data